raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

     ![capture](images/capture2.png)

-1. So that the player must switch between hitting the `x` key and the `z` key each time, for the `progress` to increase.
+1. The player must switch between hitting the `x` key and the `z` key each time, for the `progress` to increase.
 So when the `x` key is pressed, your script needs to check that the last key press was `z`.
 If it was, then `progress` can be increased and the `last_key` can be switched to `x`.
 This is called **conditional selection**.
 The action only occurs `if` a variable is at the correct value.

     ![capture](images/capture3.png)

 1. Of course, you want the same sort of thing to happen when you press the `z` key.
-You can duplicate the script by right-clicking on it and selecting **duplicate** from the context menu.
-Then change the duplicated script so it looks like the one below.
+You can duplicate the script by right-clicking on it and selecting **duplicate** from the context menu, then change the duplicated script so it looks like the one below.

     ![capture](images/capture4.png)

-1. Test your game works by clicking on the **Green Flag** and then repeatedly hitting the `x` and `z` keys on the keyboard.
+1. Test that your game works by clicking on the **Green Flag** and then repeatedly hitting the `x` and `z` keys on the keyboard.
 You should see the variable `progress` increasing.
 The faster you hit the keys, the faster `progress` will increase.

-## Making the character **Lift**
+## Making the character Lift

 1. There are a total of 29 costumes in the game.
-The sprites costume can be continually set so that it is the same as the `progress` variable.
-That way, as `progress` increases the costume will change.
-When `progress` reaches `29` the game can end.
+The sprite's costume can be continually set so that it is the same as the `progress` variable.
+That way, as `progress` increases, the costume will change.
+When `progress` reaches `29`, the game can end.

 1. You will need a `forever` loop for the main logic of the game.
 Find a `forever` loop in the **Control** section and add it to the bottom of your main script.

     ![capture](images/capture5.png)

-1. Now withing the `forever` loop place another conditional block.
-This time you can use and `if else` block.
-If `progress` reaches `29` then the sprite can `say I win`, the costume can be set back to costume 1 and the script can be stopped.
+1. Now place another conditional block within the `forever` loop.
+This time you can use an `if else` block.
+If `progress` reaches `29` then the sprite can `say "I win"`, the costume can be set back to costume 1, and the script can be stopped.
 If `29` has not yet been reached, then the costume can be set to the same value as `progress`.
-1. You can't actually set a costume to a specific number in Scratch, but you can use the `round` operator from **Operators** instead, to set the costume to a specific number.
+1. You can't actually set a costume to a specific number in Scratch, but you can use the `round` operator from **Operators** to set the costume to a specific number.

     ![capture](images/capture6.png)

 1. Have a go at testing you script.
 Click the green flag and then start hitting the `x` and `z` keys alternately to watch the weightlifter go.
-1. It's probably a good idea to reset the costume back to number 1, each time the script starts.
+1. It's probably a good idea to reset the costume back to number 1 each time the script starts.

     ![capture](images/capture7.png)